-The historic areas of our cityscape have a timeless feel to them – lulling us into a sense that they’ve always been as they are now, that they are unchanging.
+The historic areas of our cityscape have a timeless feel – lulling us into a sense that they’ve always been as they are now, that they are unchanging.
 Our experiences of these places are often very different to those of people living in, working in, or visiting those places in the past.
 Heritage sites are sometimes accused of being ‘sanitised’ or ‘gentrified’: a side effect of making buildings stable, areas accessible and adapting use to modern needs.

 The present graving docks were originally constructed in 1765-9.
 Their 18th century roots make them the oldest surviving above-ground part of the Liverpool docks.
 They were in full use when Liverpool was at the height of its involvement in the trade in enslaved African people.
 The area around them was the site of a series of buildings, being adapted and rebuilt to suit changing needs.
 The graving docks themselves were lengthened and deepened in 1842 as the size of ships was increasing.

 The Canning Graving Docks are old structures, but the way we see them now is very different to how they were in the past.
-It’s difficult to imagine them bustling with people: sheds on the quaysides being packed with cargoes, people working on quaysides making items for ship repair, boiling tar for caulking the decks, and people working on ships, inside and out.
-Ships were readied for their next voyage, which for some was to West Africa to be loaded with people being forcible transported to the Caribbean, America, and South America.
+It’s difficult to imagine them bustling with people: sheds on the quaysides being packed with cargoes, people working on quaysides making items for ship repair, boiling tar for caulking the decks, people working on ships, inside and out.
+Ships were readied for their next voyage, some heading to West Africa to be loaded with people being forcible transported to the Caribbean, America, and South America.

 Navigating the dockside, visitors can take a moment to reflect on the historic structures of the graving docks, their history and legacy.
 The team at National Museums Liverpool is keen to understand and explore the roots of why these structures were built, the human suffering that is part of their story.
 This place is one of Liverpool’s direct links to the transatlantic slave trade.